rurounigit/hootspot/README.md

 [![D3.js](https://img.shields.io/badge/D3.js-7.9-orange?logo=d3dotjs)](https://d3js.org/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 HootSpot runs as a "side panel" in your browser, allowing you to select text from any webpage or paste it directly to receive an instant, in-depth analysis of its underlying messaging and potential manipulative techniques.
-Your API key and data are stored locally, ensuring your privacy.
+Your API key is stored locally, ensuring your privacy.

 ---